Python Introduction IMCBio

 1. create a GitHub account.
 Then create a new codespace with the repository vgilbart/python-intro (everything else should be default).
 With a bit of patience, you should end up with a Visual Studio Code window (looking somewhat like this).

 NB: This does not require installing anything on your computer.
-It is the preferred solution for this class, as we will all be working on the same environment.
 This is a free solution up to 60 hours and 15 GB of computing per month (we won’t do as much during this class!).